 Keep an Eye on Dividend Payout Ratios

-The dividend payout ratio—what percentage of profits is being used to pay the dividend—is a “quick and dirty” way that the average investor can get an idea of how sustainable a dividend is.
+The dividend payout ratio—usually the percentage of profits is being used to pay the dividend (though some people prefer to use free cash flow instead) is a quick-and-dirty way for the average investor to get an idea of how sustainable a dividend is.
 It’s a simple calculation: dividends per share (DPS) / annual earnings per share (EPS) = dividend payout ratio.

 I’ll use extreme examples to get the point across: